Finistere/antidote/docs/how_to.rst

 You might be thinking that one could avoid the use of the class :code:`ID`, but it provides a nice feature that isn't obvious in this example: it's easy to find its definition.
 And more often than not, the factory will be relatively close to it.
-Had we used a string as a dependency id, it would have been a lot harder.
+Had we used a string as a dependency id, finding the factory would be a lot harder.

 Stateful factories can also be used to provide dependencies that have a more complex scope than Antidote provides (singleton or different each time).
 Although, if you need to handle